bparmley/MeteorAssign/README.md

 #Steps
-We will be stating from scratch on this assignment and pushing your finished code to you github account, and turning in a URL to the repo.
+We will be starting from scratch on this assignment and pushing your finished code to you github account, and turning in a URL to the repo.

 # Assignment

 Your assignment is to work through the [Meteor tutorials.](https://www.meteor.com/tutorials/blaze/creating-an-app)

-You will be woring through both the Todo App Turorial and the Todo app with React Tutorial. (*NOT* the Angular Todo App.
+You will be working through both the Todo App Turorial and the Todo app with React Tutorial. (*NOT* the Angular Todo App.
 This used angular 1 and isn't worth the time. :grimacing:)

 You will need to turn in 14 commits on 2 branches (7 commits on each).
 One for each of the fallowing chapters: